Psychiatric Genomics Postdoctoral Fellow

 2017 – San Diego, CA: Society of Biological Psychiatry

-Ad Hoc Journal Reviewer: Psychoneuroendocrinology, Metabolic Brain Disease, American Journal of Medical Genetics Part B: Neuropsychiatric Genetics, Progress in Neuro-Psychopharmacology & Biological Psychiatry, Nature Communications, Scientific Reports, Biological Psychiatry, Translational Psychiatry.
+Ad Hoc Journal Reviewer: Psychoneuroendocrinology, Metabolic Brain Disease, American Journal of Medical Genetics Part B: Neuropsychiatric Genetics, Journal of Human Transcriptome, Progress in Neuro-Psychopharmacology & Biological Psychiatry, Nature Communications, Scientific Reports, Biological Psychiatry, Translational Psychiatry.

 Genomic expertise: Transcriptome-wide RNA-sequencing and microarray gene expression techniques, Whole-genome genotype arrays, Mass-spectrometry proteomics (labelled and label-free techniques), 450K Methylation arrays, Neuroimaging data analysis (DTI, sMRI).